Custom Phone Rings

 Customizing and Modifying Configuration Files

 You can modify configuration files (for example, edit the xml files) and add customized files (for example, custom ring tones, call back tones, phone backgrounds) to the TFTP directory.
-You can modify files and/or add customized files to the TFTP directory in Cisco Unified Communications Platform Administration, from the TFTP Server File Upload page.
-Refer to the Cisco Unified Communications Operating System Administration Guide for information on how to upload files to the TFTP folder on a Cisco Unified Communications Manager server.
+You can modify files and/or add customized files to the TFTP directory in Cisco Unified Communications Operating System Administration, from the TFTP Server File Upload page.
+See the Cisco Unified Communications Operating System Administration Guide for information on how to upload files to the TFTP folder on a Cisco Unified Communications Manager server.

 Ringlist.xml File Format Requirements

 The Ringlist.xml file defines an XML object that contains a list of phone ring types.
 Each ring type contains a pointer to the PCM file that is used for that ring type and the text that will display on the Ring Type menu on a Cisco Unified IP Phone for that ring.

 The CiscoIPPhoneRinglist XML object uses the following simple tag set to describe the information:

 The following characteristics apply to the definition names:

 •DisplayName defines the name of the custom ring for the associated PCM file that will display on the Ring Type menu of the Cisco Unified IP Phone.